-Intro to Incident Response Triage (Part 4) in 2019: User Logins
+How to Investigate User Logins – Intro to Incident Response Triage (Part 4) in 2019

 In this post on our Intro to Incident Response series, we’re going to focus on investigating user logins to find suspicious user activity.
 This helps to identify user accounts that may have had their credentials compromised, focus the investigation on certain time frames, and identify other computers that are compromised.

-We’ll first quickly review the series so far, then dive into user logins, and then see an example in Cyber Triage.
+We’ll first quickly review the series so far, then dive into user logins, and then see an example using the incident response tool Cyber Triage.

 This series is about both a framework for approaching investigations and specific techniques.
 Let’s review the framework.